sahalk/eva/README.md

     1. The model has achieved accuracies greater than 99.4% consistently towards the end.
     2. Less than 10k parameters were used for this model.
     3. The model is not over-fitting (Train and Test accuracies are close to each other).

+## EVA 5 - Session 6

+The following versions of the models were trained on the dataset:

+1. With L1 + BN:

+    The model was trained with a L1 lambda value of 0.01 initially.
+The accuracies acheived in both, test and train, were around 60-70%.
+On updating the lambda value to a very small value, the accuracies had reached around 98%.

+    Conclusion: This model does not perform well.

+2. With L2 + BN:

+    The model was trained with L2 lambda value of 0.01.
+This model achieved better results as compared to the previous model with the same lambda value.
+Howevery, the test accuracy did not cross more than 98.8%.

+    Conclusion: This model does not perform well.

+3. With L1 and L2 with BN:

+    The model was trained with an L1 lambda value of 0.001 and an L2 lambda value of 0.01.
+The test accuracies had dropped down to an average 96% (approximately).

+    Conclusion: This model does not not perform well.
+Model 1 and Model 2 had produced better results.

+4. With GBN:

+    For this model, the batch size was increased to 256 rather than 64.
+This model had achieved a test accuracy upto 99.39%.

+    Conclusion: This model had produced the best test accuracy so far.

+5. With L1 and L2 with GBN:

+    This was the final model in the iteration.
+The model was trained with an L1 lambda value of 0.001 and an L2 lambda value of 0.01.
+This model had produced an average accuracy of more than 98% in the test dataset.

+    Conclusion: This model had more stable results as compared to Model 3 (L1 + L2 + BN).
+However, Model 4 (GBN) had produced better results.
+Hence, we can say that this model does not perform well.